Kozea/Radicale/DOCUMENTATION.md

 ### 2.1.10 - Wild Radish

 This release is compatible with version 2.0.0.
-See [http://radicale.org/1to2/](#documentation/migration-from-1xx-to-2xx) if you want to switch from 1.x.x to 2.x.x.
+Follow our [migration guide](#documentation/migration-from-1xx-to-2xx) if you want to switch from 1.x.x to 2.x.x.

 * Update required versions for dependencies